ory/meta/CONTRIBUTING.md

 At least one review from a maintainer is required for all patches (even patches from maintainers).

+Before your contributions can be merged you need to sign our [Contributor License Agreement](https://cla-assistant.io/ory/).

+This agreement defines the terms under which your code is contributed to ORY.
+More specifically this enables ORY to make use of your contributions to the projects without legal repercussions.
+You can see the Apache 2.0 license under which our projects are published [here](https://github.com/ory/meta/blob/master/LICENSE).

 Reviewers should leave a "LGTM" comment once they are satisfied with the patch.
 If the patch was submitted by a maintainer with write access, the pull request